bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 This is part two of the tutorial. **If you have not read part one, you should read it now.** [Click here for part 1: HTML tutorial](/code/2019/html-js-game-part1).
 Once you have read it, you can continue with this part.

 In this part of the tutorial, I will show you how to add JavaScript to program the game itself.
 Keep in mind that this tutorial is meant for beginners (or almost-beginners), but I will only cover what is needed to teach you how to make this game.
-It may seem to complicated or hard at first, so if it does check out some of the links at the bottom and come back when you feel a little more comfortable with JavaScript basics.
+It may seem too complicated or hard at first, so if it does check out some of the links at the bottom and come back when you feel a little more comfortable with JavaScript basics.

 **I will include links at the bottom of this article to reference for every concept we use.**

-Here's a reminder of what we did in [the last part](/code/2019/html-js-game-part1):
+Here's a reminder of what we did in [part 1](/code/2019/html-js-game-part1):

 + We learned the basics of HTML, which uses `<tags>` to tell the browser more about different elements on the page, for example the `<i></i>` tags that _italicize_ stuff.
 + We learned how JavaScript can be added to websites to make them interactive or add other programmed functionality.